-In terms of supply risks, pricing efficiency, regulatory consistency, transparency and complexity, there is no overwhelming argument in favour of any particular approach.
-While price caps may have some benefits in encouraging customers to adopt demand management strategies within a regulatory period, the extensive implementation of demand management practices since the recent drought and the likelihood that contracts will limit such incentives, minimises these advantages.
+In terms of supply risks, pricing efficiency, regulatory consistency, transparency and complexity, there is no overwhelming argument in favour of any of the proposed approaches.
+While price caps may have some benefits in encouraging customers to adopt demand management strategies within a regulatory period, the extensive implementation of demand management practices since the recent drought, and the proposal to apply penalties where actual volumes differ materially from contractual volumes (necessary to maintain GAWB's financial viability) minimises these advantages.